 The Risk Management Committee determined policy to assess business risk arising from both internal and external factors and to reduce such risk to an acceptable level.
 The Risk Management Committee has monitored, assessed and considered in each process to develop continuously efficient operation that the risk management is appropriate for the business operation and is compliant with objectives and mission of the organization.
 The risk management is the responsibility of every person within the organization.
+In 2017, the Company continued the risk management and the risk management monitoring.
 The Company provided training for all employees to be responsible for and to understand the risk principle within their scope of work in order to ensure appropriateness of risk management.
 The risk management committee has a duty to approve the risk management plan, review and improve the policy so that it is appropriate for the environment of the Company.